 Judges are named for life, so they can leave their mark for a long time after they first join the court.

 Over time, it has wavered from right to left.
+In the early 19th century it defended slavery.
+In the 1960s, it was key in ending racial segregation.

 But now “the court has not been this conservative since back to the 30’s” when it opposed the New Deal that President Franklin D. Roosevelt pushed to lift the country out of the Great Depression, said Carl Tobias, a professor of law at the University of Richmond.